Family Provision Claims : Why They’re Important for Adult Children of Previous Relationships.

-Elizabeth’s mother died in 1985 and her estate passed to Elizabeth’s father, Dr Whiteway, who gave Elizabeth and Jane $30,000 each as a gift from the proceeds of the estate.
+The applicant’s mother died in 1985 and her estate passed to the father, Dr Whiteway, who gave the applicant and Jane $30,000 each as a gift from the proceeds of the estate.

 Dr Whiteway remarried in 1987 and died in 1993, leaving his estate worth $540,743 and a house worth $1.35M to his 2nd wife of 16 years.
 A gift of $25,0000 was left to each daughter and in a statement attached to his will, Dr Whiteway explained that he left the majority of his estate to his 2nd wife because his wife was relatively young and he wanted to provide her with security into the future.
 Dr Whiteway also stated that his daughters who were at that time 33 and 35 years old, were not in any financial need.

-Elizabeth and her sister had been told by their step mother that she was very aware that she had a moral obligation to them to make testamentary provision for the money that she had received by being married to their father and Elizabeth did not make a claim against their father’s estate for a family provision order, believing that she and her sister would receive their inheritance when their stepmother died.
+The applicant and her sister had been told by their step mother that she was very aware that she had a moral obligation to them to make testamentary provision for the money that she had received by being married to their father and the applicant did not make a claim against their father’s estate for a family provision order, believing that she and her sister would receive their inheritance when their stepmother died.